chhonmeily/Booky-Responsive-Template/README.md

 **Booky Bootstrap Template**
 ===================

 Hello I am Meily Chhon, I designed and developed this html / css template.
-It is supposed to be for Book Author, however I am sure you could tweak it to your will.
+It is a Free Responsive Website Template For Book Author, however I am sure you could tweak it to your will.
 I hope you would like it.

 **This is a preview of the template.**
 ----------